 23. Unfinished splashback

 Tiny herringbone tiles can look adorable.
 Try an unfinished zigzag edge to add a touch of intrigue to your kitchen – it looks great against a white cement wall.

 24. White zellige tiles

 If you didn’t know, zellige tiles are all the rage right now!
-Originating from Morocco, these cute square-shaped tiles add texture and warmth to any room.
+Originating from Morocco, cute square-shaped tiles add texture and warmth to any room.
 Choose a simple white tile to add texture to a minimal kitchen or opt for something a little more colourful to create a feature splashback.

 25. Black herringbone tiles

 Dark doesn’t always make a space feel cramped or small.
 In this case, it’s quite the opposite with black herringbone tiles paired with timber and brass accents to create a rich and luxuriously finished kitchen.

 A wooden splashback is perfect for the person who wants to create an all-natural kitchen.
 The design is versatile and compliments both light or dark cabinetry and furniture.

 Polished plaster probably isn’t the first thing that comes to your mind when you think about installing a backsplash, but that’s probably because you’ve never heard of the benefits.
 A polished plaster kitchen splashback not only looks super sleek, but is highly versatile, requires minimal upkeep, and is long-lasting!